devanshiagarwal1034/Airflow-Data-Pipeline-S3-Snowflake-DBT/README.md

 [airflow/dags/dbt_dag.py](airflow/dags/dbt_dag.py)

-This DAG integrates DBT Cloud with Airflow.
-It triggers a DBT job using the DBT Cloud connection set in the Airflow UI.
-The job executes `dbt build` on a previously created DBT project.
+I created this DAG to explore how to connect DBT Cloud with Airflow.
+For this, I used one of my previous DBT projects.
+First, I went to the DBT Cloud UI, navigated to the "Deploy" section, and created a job named "Job for Airflow," adding the dbt build command.
+Then, I generated a personal API token by going to my profile, selecting "API Token," and creating a new personal access token (e.g., "Airflow Service Token").
+After copying the token, I added the DBT Cloud connection in the Airflow UI.

+In the DAG, I included the job ID of the DBT job I created in DBT Cloud and triggered the DAG to run it.

 ### Conclusion